sailab-code/GNN_tf_2.x/README.md

     pip install -U -r requirements.txt

+### install from folder
+Download this folder and open terminal in its location, then use the following command:

+    python setup.py install

 ## Simple usage examples
 In the following scripts, gnn is a GNN trained by default to solve a binary node-focused classification task on graphs with random nodes/edges/targets, while lgnn is a 5-layered GNN.